jamescasipong/backend/README.md

 ## Getting Started

-To get started, you need to set up the following tools:
+To get started, you need to have an idea how to set up the following tools:

 1. **PHP**: Make sure PHP is installed on your system.
 2. **MySQL**: Install MySQL for database management.
 3. **Composer**: This is PHP's dependency manager, similar to npm for JavaScript.
 For what purposes?
 Welp, tt is used for managing packages, such as installing useful packages like web-token, qr-code, etc., so you don't have to code them yourself.

 You may also follow this tutorial [tutorial](https://www.youtube.com/watch?v=iBaM5LYgyPk) for smooth installation, as there is some of the things in PHP that you have to configure to be able to install Laravel; installing Laravel just sucks and is harder than coding in PHP lmaoo.
 The video will guide you through the necessary PHP configurations and the installation process for Laravel.
+Once done, you can clone the repository which it has everything that you need and run ```composer install``` to installing missing dependencies.

 ## Project Structure